 I’ve been a little absent from these parts and my beloved Drizzle and Dip because life and work swept me away for a while.
-Over the last year I have been working on a huge project and I can finally say that I have just finished writing and producing my second cookbook.
+Over the last year, I have been working on a huge project and I can finally say that I have just finished writing and producing my second cookbook.
 I handed it over to my publisher last week and I’m so ridiculously excited.
-I can’t say too much about the theme of the book other than it will be very different to my first and is aligned very closely with my biggest foodie passions.
+I can’t say too much about the theme of the book other than it will be very different from my first and is aligned very closely with my biggest foodie passions.

 The recipe for the shortbread is slightly adapted from ‘The Great British Bakeoff Everyday‘ – an absolutely stunning book based on the TV series, which I was given when I went to the BBC Entertainment Upfront event recently.
 I added orange zest to the mix and then finished it off with my whisky marmalade and a crumble topping.
 It worked out perfectly.

 These bars are less sweet than their jammy siblings, but I quite like the slight bitter note.
 Use the very best marmalade you can find.

 The recipe for my easy whisky marmalade can be found here

 - 220g butter

 - 30g icing sugar